 When paired with IoT (Internet of Things), new data can be automatically updated in this unified ledger.
 For example, meat in transport must maintain a temperature of 4°C or less.
-With blockchain and IoT, it is possible to verify and record its temperature at every step of the supply chain while keeping the data protected and accessible.
+With Blockchain and IoT, it is possible to verify and record its temperature at every step of the supply chain while keeping the data protected and accessible.
 This makes verification easy for the whole supply chain as both technologies report the food’s state.
-In addition, blockchain in the food supply chain will do wonders for safety, as explained by Walmart, in partnership with IBM, in the video below:
+In addition, Blockchain in the food supply chain will do wonders for safety, as explained by Walmart, in partnership with IBM, in the video below:

 Also, Smart Contracts, which are self-executing contracts with terms of agreement between two parties written into lines of code, can be utilized by the warehouse to automate verifications and payment.
-For example, when a connected pallet is delivered, the received confirmation, time of delivery, and condition will be transmitted to the blockchain system to be verified, so long as they are in the agreed conditions.
+For example, when a connected pallet is delivered, the received confirmation, time of delivery, and condition will be transmitted to the Blockchain system to be verified, so long as they are in the agreed conditions.
 If verified, proper payments will be released to the appropriate parties.
 This type of automation greatly increases efficiency, integrity, and security.

 Where is Blockchain in the Industry Now?

-S-Curve of Innovation Diffusion
+S-Curve of Innovation